Looking to import a car from Japan to Canada?

 Make payment – Secure payment through JUMVEA Safe Trade (JUST) protection

-Contact TokyoCarZ to start.
+Contact TokyoCarZ to start importing cars from Japan.

 Frequently Asked Questions